Code of Conduct

 The Student Code of Conduct is the district’s response to the requirements of Chapter 37 of the Texas Education Code.

 The Code provides methods and options for managing students in the classroom and on school grounds, disciplining students, and preventing and intervening in student discipline problems.

 The law requires the district to define misconduct that may—or must—result in a range of specific disciplinary consequences including removal from a regular classroom or campus, out-of-school suspension, placement in a disciplinary alternative education program (DAEP), or expulsion from school.

 This Student Code of Conduct has been adopted by the Rogers ISD Board of Trustees and developed with the advice of the district-level committee.
 This Code provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-It remains in effect during summer school and at all school-related events and activities outside of the school year until an updated version adopted by the board becomes effective for the next school year.
+It remains in effect during summer school and at all school-related events and activities outside of the school year until an updated version adopted by the board become effective for the next school year.

 All changes from the previous student code of conduct have been highlighted in yellow for easy reference.